vin-br/irma/README.md

 AI Radiology Copilot (ARC) is a web-based app to detect brain tumors from MRI images using a Convolutional Neural Network (CNN) model.

-## Datasets

-3 different datasets were used and have been combined.
-Duplicates were removed.
-Files automatically renamed.
-Images were shuffled.
-Images were split again between training and testing (0.80/0.20).

 ## Installation Instructions

 ```pyenv install 3.11.6```